-Late assignments: Assignments are due in class on the date specified.
+Assignments are due in class on the date specified.
 Late assignments will be penalized 5% per day, including weekends, unless you have made arrangements with your instructor before assignments are due.
-Attendance is mandatory on the statute peer-interpretation day (Thursday, October 11).
-If you miss the statute peer-interpretation class, you must bring appropriate documentation to account for your absence.
+Attendance is mandatory on the statute peer-evaluation day (Tuesday, October 8).
+If you miss the statute peer-evaluation class, you must bring appropriate documentation to account for your absence.